-Corporate Africa could be energised, too, if the bureaucracy involved in setting up and registering a business was minimal.
+Corporate Africa could be energised, too, if the bureaucracy involved in setting up and registering a business was competent and minimal.
 In his book The Mystery of Capital Hernando de Soto relates to this kind of problem from his experience in trying to set-up a small garment workshop in Peru.
 Getting a group of his students together, they set to work to find and complete all the necessary documents that were needed to set up a small business on the edge of Lima.
 After 9 months of painstaking work, and bus journeys to numerous government departments, they finally managed to register the business as a legal entity.
 And the cost of establishing this one man operation - over US$1,200 (£980) or about 30 times the average monthly wage.
 Is it any surprise then that most businessmen/women in developing countries find it too time consuming and expensive to register thus losing the advantages of becoming a legal entity which include being able to borrow money to expand.
 Setting up businesses is vital for jobs which in turn will grow the economy whilst bureaucracy like this, which is found all over Africa, is ludicrous and needs to be overhauled.

 At the same time state monopolies should be broken up to bring in competition.
 And research and development encouraged.

 Fledgling businesses, entrepreneurs, farmers and ordinary people need access to loans which often can be difficult to find.
 To this end banks and microcredit institutions should be encouraged to expand throughout the country.

 By setting up in poor countries foreign firms bring in new technology, provide extra jobs and implement training and education programmes for their workers.
 And in time ancillary industries will spring up producing more jobs.
 At the same time whatever goods are being produced will help the trade balance either by producing substitute goods for domestic use or through exporting them abroad.